 As described above, we have entered into the NEO Agreements with our NEOs.
-The NEO Agreements provide for employment "at will" and specify an initial base salary equal to the "2021 Annual Base Salary."
+The NEO Agreements provide for employment "at will" and specify an initial base salary subject to annual review by the Compensation Committee.

 In addition to their annual base salaries, the NEOs will be eligible to receive discretionary annual cash bonuses as may be declared from time to time by the Compensation Committee, which bonuses will be based on individualized performance and other metrics.
 The Compensation Committee will establish such performance objectives, as well as determine the actual bonus awarded to each NEO, annually.